The Link Between Perfectionism and Anxiety in High-Achieving Women

 You define your worth by what you do, not who you are.

 If any of these sound familiar, please know you are NOT broken or alone.
 Unfortunately, you’ve been taught to measure yourself in unsustainable ways.
+Therapy for perfectionism and anxiety therapy can help you break free from this cycle.

 3 Ways I Help Clients Work on Healing the Perfectionism-Anxiety Cycle